ThinkR-open/isc-proposal/proposal_neo4j.md

 Up to now, Neo4J with R only relied on a single package used for querying and retrieving data.
-We think we can build more tools to help R users take full advantage of Neo4J in R. We believe that Extending R for Neo4J requires the implementation of complementary packages to {neo4r}.
+We think we can build more tools to help R users take full advantage of Neo4J in R. We believe that Extending R for Neo4J requires the implementation of complementary packages to {neo4r}, which are:

 #### {rmd4j}: a knitr engine for Neo4J

 This package will help to create automated reports combining R and Neo4J.
 There is currently no native Neo4J support in RMarkdown.

-A first draft of the package can be found on
+A first proof of concept of the package can be found on
 <https://github.com/ThinkR-open/rmd4j>

 #### {shiny4j}: a shiny engine for Neo4J